 - We would like at least one of your two samples to be in the form of poetry.
 Prose should be no more than 2000 words, poetry no more than one page of A4.

-The winner will be announced in October 2018 during a special celebration as part of the Plymouth Literary Festival at Plymouth’s Athenaeum.
+The Young City Laureate will be announced in October 2018 during a special celebration as part of the Plymouth Literary Festival at Plymouth’s Athenaeum.

-Entries may be submitted by post or email to Literature Works, Peninsula Arts, Roland Levinsky Building, Drake Circus, Plymouth PL4 8AA or email to email@example.com
+Entries may be submitted by post or email to Literature Works, C/O Peninsula Arts Office, Roland Levinsky Building, Drake Circus, Plymouth PL4 8AA or email to email@example.com

 Please include Mayflower 400 Young City Laureate 2018 in your subject line.
 Make sure your entry includes your name, address and mobile phone number.